A-Awad1/Todo-List-Application/README.md

 Features:

 - Multilingual application that contains both English and Arabic languages and can switch between them
-- Contains full CRUD operations for todos
+- Contains full CRUD operations for tasks
-- Add new todos to the list
+- Add new task to the list
-- update todos on the list
+- update task on the list
-- Delete todos from the list
+- Delete task from the list
-- Mark todos as complete
+- Mark task as complete
-- Clear all completed todos
+- Clear all completed tasks
 - Drag and drop to reorder items on the list
-- Filter by all/active/complete todos
+- Filter by all/active/complete tasks
 - Toggle light and dark mode
 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page